IS THERE A MAGIC BULLET for READING? YEP. GO IN THROUGH THE HEART.

 He was, like, soooo not interested in reading.
 Which of course is why his mom brought him to me in the first place.
 He had some ability but was just flat-out not interested in reading.

-So last week in Jeremy’s session, I suddenly remembered a Shrek 2 book I had painstakingly modified.
-It was originally a long read-aloud, and took time to modify.
+A few sessions in with teaching Jeremy, I suddenly remembered a Shrek 2 book I had painstakingly modified.
+(See how to modify books.)
+It was originally a long read-aloud book, and took a while to modify.
 Was it worth it?
 Ask all the teen boys I’ve taught.
 They love it.
 It’s not only on target for their interests, it’s brain friendly: large type, double spacing between words, all the things I preach about.
 So I got the book out for Jeremy.

 With Jeremy still clutching the book to his chest, I let them take the modified book home for a while.
 This week, Jeremy and I plunged right back into Shrek 2, and his enthusiasm and willingness to work were undaunted.